New Brighton, Merseyside: Twentieth century

-The New Brighton Tower, the tallest in the country, was opened in 1900 but closed in 1919, largely due to lack of maintenance during World War I. Dismantling of the tower was complete by 1921.
-In 1908 a new Winter Gardens Theatre was opened initially just for stage plays but later also screening films.
+The New Brighton Tower, the tallest in the country, was opened in 1900 but closed in 1919, largely due to lack of maintenance during World War I, and had been dismantled by 1921.
+In 1908 a new Winter Gardens Theatre was opened, initially just for stage plays, but later also screening films.

 New Brighton's former open-air swimming pool, of Art Deco architecture, was opened on 13 June 1934 by Viscount Leverhulme.
 When it was built, it was the largest lido in Britain, at a cost of £90,000.
 The saltwater pool survived until 1990, when it was damaged during a storm and later demolished.

 Built in 1935, St Peter and St Paul's Church in Atherton Street is still a landmark.
 In the Second World War, sailors used to recognise they were close to home when they could see the green dome of the church from the Mersey.

 After the Second World War, the popularity of New Brighton as a seaside resort declined dramatically.
-However, the Tower Ballroom continued as a major venue, hosting numerous concerts in the 1950s and 1960s by local Liverpool groups such as the Beatles as well as other international stars.
+However, the Tower Ballroom continued as a major venue, hosting numerous concerts in the 1950s and 1960s by local Liverpool groups such as the Beatles, and international stars.
 The Tower Ballroom continued in use until it was destroyed by a fire in 1969.

 Ferries across the Mersey to New Brighton ceased in 1971, after which the ferry pier and landing stage were dismantled.
 By 1977, the promenade pier had suffered the same fate.

-In 1986, the area became the subject of Martin Parr's famous and controversial photographic book The Last Resort.
+In 1986, the area became the subject of Martin Parr's famous photographic book The Last Resort, which became controversial.